devritter/presentations-2025-linqsights/2025-linqsights/linqsights.md

 - 26 MB
 - ~300k Lines

-Question: How many items of type "WINE" are inside of this file?
+Question 1: How many items of type "WINE" are inside of this file?
 Question 2: What's the RAM usage for that application?

 <!-- start with File.ReadAllLines => +50MB memory, why? -->